 - Why is trading software important

 We go through all of the strategies that will be in use, how they work and when to deploy them

 We look at graphs, which horse to trade, swing trading, scalping, price movement, signals, crossover points, resistance points and every aspect of a racing market.

 I will be live trading the markets, showing you exactly how I make £10 to £50 a race both pre race and in running.

-We will then head around the corner to the Walkabout Sports bar for a quick drink and any further questions you may have.
-That drink will of course (as always) be on us!
+We will then head to the bar for a quick drink and any further questions you may have.
+That drink will of course (as always) be on me!

 You will receive the same presentation you are shown on the day, and additional material that will be demonstrated as it is required.